 Candida Overgrowth Treatment

-The candida and yeast infection treatment should be tailored to the individual state of health, needs and lifestyle.
+The candida and yeast overgrowth treatment should be tailored to the individual state of health, needs and lifestyle.
 What worked for 9 people can make the 10th person condition worse.
 Some people body is so sensitive, that any change can cause them severe discomfort and health issues.
 We see many protocols for candida treatment that require extreme dietary and lifestyle changes, while all that is really needed for some people are minor dietary changes.

 The one candida treatment fits all do not really exist.
-The candida treatment that works is based on education.
+The candida overgrowth treatment that works is based on education.
 This way you understand the reason behind the changes you make and know how to read the signs your body is sending you as a response to these changes.

 With this knowledge, you become more aware; sharing your new observations with your your health practitioner turns into a healthy interactive discussion and in many cases – a much more effective treatment.